Phone-GWP-group

 How much tax must be paid?

-If your business is liable for the tax, any packaging you use that qualifies (details of this are covered later in this guide), there is a tax of £200 per metric tonne of plastic used in the packaging.
+Suppose your business is liable for the tax, and any of your packaging qualifies (details of this are covered later in this article).
+In that case, there is currently a tax of £223.69 per metric tonne of plastic used in the packaging.

 However, this may be subject to change if the price of recycled material increases significantly (due to increased demand not matched by supply).
 This scenario would make virgin plastics more appealing, potentially necessitating a rise in the tax until reaching an equilibrium.